Ugyen Tshering

-Lyonpo Ugyen Tshering (born 1954?) is a Bhutanese politician who served as minister for foreign affairs between 2008 and 2013.
+Lyonpo Ugyen Tshering (1954 – 29 January 2024) was a Bhutanese politician who served as minister of foreign affairs between 2008 and 2013.

 He served as minister for labor and human resources before resigning in mid-2007, along with six other ministers, in order to enter politics and stand in the 2008 general election.
 Following the election, he became Minister for Foreign Affairs on April 11, 2008.

+Early life

+Ugyen Tshering was born in August 1954 in a historically significant family that had served the monarch of Bhutan for generations.
+He studied at Saint Joseph's School, North Point, in Darjeeling.
+He later studied social sciences and economics at University of California, Berkeley, (1974–1978) as a Fulbright scholar.